songruwa/final_project_EDFS/README.md

 - Params:

-  - directory_path - the parent directory where the new folder will be created, should be already encoded using encodeURIComponent()
+  - directory_path - the path of the new folder to be created, should be already encoded using encodeURIComponent()

-  - directory_name - name for the new folder to be created

 - db - the database used for EDFS, should be one of the "mongo", "mysql", "firebase"
+- Return:
+  - res - "success" or "failed"